QubesOS/qubes-doc/user/troubleshooting/vm-troubleshooting.md

 qvm-template: error: Template 'debian-13' not found
 ```

-This normally means that you have the tenmplate name wrong, or the template is in a differnet repository.
+This normally means that you have the template name wrong, or the template is in a different repository.
 Check the name and the repository.